VaxU

 Goals

-The goal of the interviews was to gain in-depth insight into the reasoning and influences of COVID-19 vaccine hesitancy amongst our target population.
+Insight into the reasoning and influences of COVID-19 vaccine hesitancy amongst the target population

 Methods

-We remotely conducted three semi-structured interviews with vaccine-hesitant Atlanta-area university students who were recruited through their survey responses.
+3 remote semi-structured interviews with vaccine-hesitant university students recruited through survey response

 Findings

-The interviews demonstrated specific reasons behind university students' hesitancy towards COVID-19 vaccination and common influences that impact their vaccine decision-making processes.
+Reasons behind students' hesitancy to COVID-19 vaccination and influences that impact vaccine decision-making

 Findings

-Following the conclusion of our primary research practices, I led my project team in aggregating disparate information and findings from each individual research method.
-Through this aggregation process, we distilled our overall research findings into these essential points.
+Following primary research practices, I led aggregating information and findings from each research method.
+Through this, we distilled our research findings into these essential points.

 1